How Do You Prove Not Guilty by Reason of Insanity?

 - They are lawfully sane now

-- The M'Naghten Rule (sometimes called the right-wrong test): reviews mental defects that lead someone to believe in the rightness of their crime
+Most states use the M’Naghten Rule, sometimes called the right-wrong test.
+This involves mental defects that lead someone to believe in the rightness of their crime.

-- The Model Penal Code Test (also called the substantial capacity test): reviews the person's lack of ability to follow the law or see that a crime is wrong
+Other states use the Irresistible Impulse Test.
+This test reviews someone’s awareness and willpower that led to the crime.
+Other tests include the Model Penal Code Test (also called the substantial capacity test).
+This looks at a person’s lack of ability to follow the law or see that a crime is wrong.

 - Victims of emotional, sexual, or physical abuse

 - Family members seeking revenge for their victimized loved one